Yesterday I ran my first ever marathon, the TCS NYC Marathon 2018.

 If you are lucky to live in New York and are fine waiting for another year before running the marathon, commit to the NYRR 9+1 program.
 This involves running at least 9 qualifying races during the year and volunteering for 1 (or giving $1K to charity) to receive guaranteed marathon entry the year after.
 You can read my post on how to run a race in NYC for details.

-I earned my guaranteed spot for next year’s 2019 marathon through this program.
+I earned my guaranteed spot for next year’s 2019 marathon (and a few other races) through this program.

 Running a marathon seemed easy while holding my beer and cheering from the sidelines.
 Once I ran 2-3 miles uninterrupted, I didn’t feel that way, at all.
 A marathon is a daunting 26.2!